epinio/docs/docs/howtos/customization/custom_builder.md

 pack build test/pip -B paketobuildpacks/builder:full
 ```

-Epinio staging uses `pack` for modern builder images, so `project.toml`-based
+Epinio staging uses `pack`, so `project.toml`-based configuration is available
-configuration is available when supported by the selected builder/buildpacks.
+when supported by the selected builder/buildpacks.
-Older lifecycle-based staging profiles may still exist for compatibility.

 ## Solution: Using a custom builder